Jubair-nsu1/Buy-and-Sell-application/README.md

 ## Part-2

 This part was tricky especially the CreateProduct page which consisted of multi-pages form.
-Showing all product created by the user was shown using mapping.
+At first, I created state object to store the current page number and the user's input.
+Then a function was created to handle the navigation between pages and update the current page number in the state.
+Switch case statement was used to render the appropriate page based on the current page number stored in the state.
+Event handlers was used to update the state with the user's input on each page.</br></br>
+Rest of part was simple like fetching product data and show in CardView.
+Mapping was used to create each card for each row and finally loop through the whole table.
+Last part was updating the product which was done by clicking the card which navigate to another page where user can edit product; and delete the product by clicking the trash icon.
+Update and delete was done by using the product id.

 </br></br>